radude89/android-codelabs/README.md

 * **Test Case** - a class consisting of individual tests for related functionality.
 * **Test** - a function that tests one specific thing.

-Tests should not supposed to contain logic, no `if`-s or `when`-s.
+Tests should not suppose to contain logic, no `if`-s or `when`-s.
 They should not manipulate values or conduct real computations.

 ### Layouts